-Millennials offer many unique coaching challenges!
-Badly executed “Positive Reinforcement” may be one of the biggest mistakes most coaches make when coaching this generation.
+Millennial’s offer many unique coaching challenges.
+“Positive Reinforcement” may be one of the biggest mistakes most coaches make when coaching this generation.

-The importance of recognizing excellence vs. positive reinforcement is an important coaching concept that I feel many coaches and parents miss when developing great volleyball players and people of character who will thrive in the world today.
+We teach at Volleyball1on1 the importance of “Recognizing Excellence” vs. “Positive Reinforcement” as an important coaching concept.
+We see many High School Varsity Coaches and their staff miss the opportunity to “Recognize Excellence” when developing great volleyball players and people of character on their team who will thrive in the world today.

-Looking at this current generation we coach, I think it is imperative to confront some difficult truths, and I feel this video by Simon Sinek called the “IQ Millennial Question,” sums up some of the challenges we face as parents and coaches.
+Looking at this current generation we coach, we believe it is imperative to confront some difficult truths.
+This video below by Simon Sinek called the “IQ Millennial Question” sums up some of the challenges we face as coaches (and also parents).

 Important points from the video related to this article:

-- Kids getting rewarded for things they do not deserve.
+- Kids / players getting rewarded for things they do not deserve.

-- Kids getting false expectations of how the real world works.
+- Kids / players setting false expectations of how the real world works.

-Much of this stems from a belief in the value of positive reinforcement.
-Parents and coaches have been told and programmed to constantly reward children, often for mediocre or poor performances.
+A good majority of these issues are from a belief in the value of positive reinforcement.
+Parents and coaches have been told and programmed to constantly reward children for mediocre or poor performances.

-It begs the questions: Why is there a false belief in positive re-enforcement?
-Why are the benefits of positive reinforcement constantly touted?
+Which creates a false belief in positive re-enforcement?
+Why are the benefits of positive reinforcement constantly shared as a culture?